app-development-templates/django-rest-with-react-shadcn-ui/django-rest-api/README.md

 python3 manage.py create_default_superuser
 ```

 You can optionally override the environment variables with command-line flags (`--username`, `--password`, `--email`) during local development.
+In production, source the variables from secured deployment secrets (e.g. Dokploy) before invoking the command.